Ph.D. in Information Systems (DISS)

 Students then choose four more courses from the list below to complete the concentration curriculum.

 Research Registrations Students are required to complete two sections (four credits each) of DISS 898, Directed Research, before entering candidacy.
+(Students beginning fall 2014 or later will instead take two or more sections of DISS 885, Doctoral Research.)
 Students must register for the course with a particular faculty member as directed in the course description.
-Students are advised to register for the two sections of Directed Research in sequence, not in parallel.
-Students are further advised to wait for the second year of study before registering for Directed Research.
-Students may repeat Directed Research with the same faculty member only with permission of that faculty member.Dissertation Registrations
+Directed Research / Doctoral Research registrations must be in sequence, not in parallel.
+Students are further advised to wait for the second year of study before registering for Directed Research / Doctoral Research.